wintere/CommunityHistoriesWorkshopDB/open_refine_access.md

 ## Troubleshooting ##
 1. Is your UNC VPN connected?
 If not, connect it.
 2. Is Java installed?
 If not, install it.
-3. Other new errors to be reported and added!